Clustered and Non-Clustered Indexes

 3. Non-Clustered Index

-• Definition: Creates a separate structure with pointers to the actual rows in the table.
+• Definition: Creates a separate index structure with pointers to rows.

-• Example: An index at the end of a book that points to page numbers.
+• Example: Book index at the back → points to page numbers.

-Data StorageStores data physically in orderStores pointers to actual rows
+Data StorageStores data physically sortedStores pointers to rows

 Search SpeedFaster for rangesFaster for exact matches